-(F) Information to Bondholders and holders of the Existing Bonds: each Bondholder or holder of the Existing Bonds or Representative thereof will have the right, during the 15 calendar-day period preceding the holding of each General Meeting, to consult or make a copy of the text of the resolutions which will be proposed and of the reports which will be presented at the General Meeting, all of which will be available for inspection by the relevant Bondholders or holders of the Existing Bonds at the registered office of the Issuer, at the specified offices of any of the Paying Agents and at any other place specified in the notice of the General Meeting.
+- (F) Information to Bondholders: each Bondholder or Representative thereof will have the right, during the 15-calendar-day period preceding the holding of each General Meeting, to consult or make a copy of the text of the resolutions which will be proposed and of the reports which will be presented at the General Meeting, all of which will be available for inspection by the relevant Bondholders at the registered office of the Issuer, at the specified offices of any of the Paying Agents and at any other place specified in the notice of the General Meeting. - (G) Expenses: the Issuer will pay all reasonable expenses relating to the operation of the Masse, including expenses relating to the calling and holding of General Meetings and, more generally, all administrative expenses resolved upon by the General Meeting, it being expressly stipulated that no expenses may be imputed against interest payable under the Bonds.

-- (G) Expenses: the Issuer will pay all reasonable expenses relating to the operation of the Masse, including expenses relating to the calling and holding of General Meetings and, more generally, all administrative expenses resolved upon by the General Meeting, it being expressly stipulated that no expenses may be imputed against interest payable under the Bonds. - (H) Notice of decisions: decisions of the meetings shall be published in accordance with the provisions set out in Condition 9 not more than ninety (90) calendar days from the date thereof.
+(H) Notice of decisions: decisions of the meetings shall be published in accordance with the provisions set out in Condition 9 not more than ninety (90) calendar days from the date thereof.